Aniket-kr1030/HumanBrainSim/README.md

 can simply rely on the printed metrics.

 For a simple text-only interface without camera or microphone, launch with the `--text` option.
-Type your messages and the model will respond by recalling the most similar sentence stored in its hippocampal memory using cosine similarity.
+Type your messages and the model processes them through the cortex and hippocampus.
+When the acetylcholine level is high enough, the activations are stored in memory.
+Responses combine the closest recalled sentence with a short Markov-chain continuation so the agent adds its own thoughts.
 Enter `quit` or `exit` to stop the program.

 ```bash
 python run_model.py --config config.yaml --text